 - Orondo Farm, Dwellingup: Guided tour of the private gardens & morning tea (to be confirmed)

 Our private coach collects us at the Ingot Hotel near Perth airport and drives to Dwellingup to visit Orondo Farm with its 25-plus acre private garden surrounded by woodlands and traversed with meandering watercourses.
 The fertile river valley, within which the garden sits, creates a perfect microclimate and provides the rich loam soils for growing rare deciduous and evergreen trees, flowering shrubs, such as rhododendrons, camellias and azaleas, and colourful perennials that have been planted over the years.
 The owners and creators of Orondo Farm, Bette and Bill Healy, will treat us to guided tour and a morning tea.

-We drive to the Margaret River Hotel, home for the next two nights.
+We drive to the Margaret River Motel, home for the next two nights.
 (Overnight Margaret River) B